hosseindehghanipour1998/Computer-Networking/README.md

 - This course was tought by Dr.Mohammadreza Mousavi at Shiraz University.

 - More about Dr.Mousavi : [Google Scholar](https://scholar.google.com/citations?user=sY3EbYsAAAAJ&hl=en) , [Shiraz University Homepage](http://shirazu.ac.ir/faculty/home/smmosavi/en)

+## Installing JavaFX
+You might face some problems with JavaFx while running the project.
+An installation guide to JavaFx has been added to the repository from [pragmaticways.com](https://pragmaticways.com/how-to-add-javafx-to-eclipse-the-easy-way/) website in the PDF format.

 ## License
 This repository is released under [MIT License](https://opensource.org/licenses/MIT).
 To put it in a nutshell, This means that you can use the source codes in any opensource projects or contributions.
 Attribution is not mandatory but appreciated.